Retired colonel and Taliban leader join criticism over Harry killing revelations

 “I don’t expect that the (International Criminal Court) will summon you or the human rights activists will condemn you, because they are deaf and blind for you.
 But hopefully these atrocities will be remembered in the history of humanity.”

+He later added: “It just grates horribly – I think it’s just inappropriate and wrong, and there’s a sense of bravado about it, which I think most people who have served in the armed forces will recoil from.
+It’s just not what should be said, it’s just wrong, on every level.”

+General Sir Richard Barrons also told LBC: “This is clearly a very toxic matter for the royal family, my view is that you don’t talk about these things, these are things that happen on the battlefield – and there’s no great advantage in saying anything public.”

-Lord Darroch told Sky News on Friday that he “slightly” shared the security concerns military experts have raised after Harry’s comments.
+Meanwhile, Lord Darroch told Sky News that he “slightly” shared the security concerns military experts have raised after Harry’s comments.

 “You have to respect all of those who fought in Afghanistan,” he said.